 As well as providing networking opportunities, through Regional Groups, DEN acts as a signpost service for accessible and appropriate training and development to disabled entrepreneurs and assists in looking at strategic issues around disability, small business management and self-employment.

-Unfortunately, the Disabled Entrepreneurs' Network (DEN) website is currently being overhauled, due to a server difficulty.
+The Disabled Entrepreneurs' Network (DEN) website is currently being overhauled.
 However, please continue to view this website address for any future developments: